shagu/ShaguTweaks/README.md

   *Adds coordinates to the bottom of the World Map.*

 - **WorldMap Window**
   *Turns the world map into a movable window.
-The map can be scaled with <Ctrl> + Mousewheel.*
+The map can be scaled with "Ctrl" + Mousewheel.*

 ## Screenshots
 ![preview](screenshots/dark.jpg)